 Mesoamerican culture, as a whole, is often poorly understood among the general populace.
-Part of it is the fact that the names of the gods are long and hard to pronouncenote .
-Part of it is that it's a very complex and, to European sensibilities, insane belief system.
-Indeed, the whole notion that deities are both good and bad and that all that is created is created as a duality is a very important aspect of pre-Colombian ideology, and something the conquistadors had a hard time wrapping their heads around (as do, to this day, several movie directors).
-Most importantly, however, it's the sacrifices.
-Their rich culture and mythological tradition is usually boiled down to "They'd sacrifice folks."
-And, yes, they did practice human sacrifice to a scale and creativity previously unseen by humanity.
-But this wasn't the only defining feature of the folklore, and, indeed, there was a damn good reason for it.
+Part of it is the fact that the names of the gods are long and hard to pronounce.note Part of it is that it's a very complex and, to European sensibilities, insane belief system.
+Indeed, the whole notion that deities are both good and bad and that all that is created is created as a duality is a very important aspect of pre-Columbian ideology, and something the conquistadors had a hard time wrapping their heads around (as do, to this day, several movie directors).
+Most importantly, however, is the sacrifices.
+Their rich culture and mythological tradition is usually boiled down to "They'd sacrifice people."
+And yes, they did practice human sacrifice to a scale and creativity possibly unique in human history.
+But this wasn't the only defining feature of their religion, and indeed they believed there was a damn good reason for it.

 First of all, let it be known that the Aztecs were never called "Aztecs" in their time.
 They were known as the Mexica.
-The various ethnic groups of Central Mexico were generally known as the Nahuanote , and their language is called Nahuatlnote meaning "Clear Speech".
-The Mexicanote that dominated the valley of Central Mexico at the time of European contact only migrated there sometime in the mid 1200s, from an unknown northern area that they referred to as Aztlánnote .
+The various ethnic groups of Central Mexico were generally known as the Nahuanote and their language is called Nahuatlnote Meaning "Clear Speech".
+The Mexicanote (Mēxihcah in Nahuatl) that dominated the valley of Central Mexico at the time of European contact only migrated there sometime in the mid 1200s, from an unknown northern area that they referred to as Aztlán.
 Much of their culture was adopted from the surrounding civilizations, or descended from older ones like the Toltecs.

 According to the Aztecs, the world was first created by Ometecuhtli/Omecihuatlnote or "Oemeteotl" note in the singular form, a dual god that was both male and female.
 Shklee thought the world into existence and gave birth to the first group of major gods.